matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Rcpp_Tutorial.md

   We can also define multiple C++ functions in the same file (not necessarily recommended unless osme of them will be used by the main funcction), so we can put one infront of each one we want to make visible.

 Now lets take a look at the different objects we can pass in.
-For integers
+Note that for all of them, we have to specify their type as we define the argument.
+This is a feature of C++ that is different from R where we just create objects without having to specify their type.

+* For decimal numbers like `1.2347` we need to use the `double` declaration, followed by the name of the argument

 ## Some Examples